 If you are having difficulties paying your mortgage, you should talk to the lending institution as soon as possible.
 Your lender must take certain steps to deal with any problems you have in paying your mortgage.
 Repossessing your home should be the lender's last resort.

-The Central Bank’s Code of Conduct on Mortgage Arrears (CCMA) has been revised and the new version came into effect on 1 July 2013.
+The current version of the Central Bank’s Code of Conduct on Mortgage Arrears (CCMA) came into effect on 1 July 2013.
 This is the main code of relevance to people whose mortgage is in arrears or in danger of slipping into arrears.

 The CCMA requires mortgage lenders to adopt specific procedures when dealing with borrowers experiencing arrears and financial difficulties.
 Such procedures must be aimed at helping you as far as possible in your own particular circumstances.